yehudacohen/alchemy/alchemy-web/docs/providers/fs/static-typescript-file.md

 # StaticTypeScriptFile

-Creates a TypeScript file with automatically formatted content using Prettier.
-The [StaticTypeScriptFile](https://github.com/alchemy/alchemy/blob/main/src/fs/static-typescript-file.ts) resource is part of Alchemy's file system utilities.
+Creates a TypeScript file with automatic formatting using [Prettier](https://prettier.io/).

 # Minimal Example

-Create a basic TypeScript file with formatted content:
+Creates a basic TypeScript file with automatic formatting.

 ```ts
 import { StaticTypeScriptFile } from "alchemy/fs";